September 03 2020 – Mike Yarbrough

 2. Can You Work Within Our Budget?

 You will, of course, want to talk dollars and cents before you get too deep into discussing other topics.
 Some wedding planners charge a flat fee, while others charge an hourly rate.
 Some are flexible, and others are not.
-Be sure to have a discussion about your budget with your prospective wedding planner early on.
+Be sure to have a discussion about your budget with your potential planner early on.

 3. How Many Clients Do You Like to Take On?